agkevin/agkevin/README.md

 I'm Kevin, a Staubli Field Applications Engineer based in the USA.
 My main work is with 4 axis, 6 axis robots as well as AGVs.

-Staubli 4 and 6 axis robots are programmed with Staubli programming language Val3 and AGVs are programmed with Navithor Tools.

 I'm passionate about embedded hardware and robotics hardware!

 My main work software tools are: